celo-tracker/bridging/README.md

-# Celo Tracker contracts
+# Brdging contracts

-This project contains the contracts used on https://celotracker.com to vote on feature requests, do DeFi stuff and more.
+This project contains contracts used to make bridging between networks simpler.
+It uses the Wormhole token bridge to send tokens between chains and swaps them wherever liquidity is for Wormhole tokens such as Quickswap.

 # This is a Hardhat project